ve3nkl/satellite-passes/README.md

   It is recommended that you start with installing LibGAL first.
 Installation instructions are included within its distribution package.
 The link mentioned above contains some documentation on the library.

-2. Module psgp4gm
+2. Python Module *pygal*

-  After you generate the **libgal** library, go to the **psgp4gm** folder and update the **build.sh** script so that the variables point to the correct locations in your environment.
+  After you generate the **libgal** library, go to the **pygal** folder and update the **build.sh** script so that the variables point to the correct locations in your environment.
 There is no script for Windows (sorry), but, perhaps, a similar install could be done under Cygwin.
-You will need Cython to compile the **psgp4gm** package.
-After successful run of the build you should have the **psgp4gm.so** library that will be recognized by Python as a an external module.
+You will need Cython to compile the **pygal** package.
+After successful run of the build you should have the **pygal.so** library that will be recognized by Python as an external module.
 It serves as a wrapper around **libgal**, so that the Python code can make use of this library.

 3. Python Code